 - 1. ACCELERATION the process of enabling a student to advance in an academic course of study. - 2.
-ALABAMA CONNECTING CLASSROOMS, EDUCATORS, & STUDENTS STATEWIDE (ACCESS) A statewide distance learning initiative that provides high school students with basic courses and electives. - 3.
-ACCOMMODATIONS a change to the delivery of instruction or a method of student performance that does not significantly change the content or the conceptual difficulty of the curriculum. - 4.
-ACCREDITED SCHOOLS schools that meet the necessary requirements and standards set by the State Department of Education to improve student performance. - 5.
+ALABAMA CONNECTING CLASSROOMS, EDUCATORS, & STUDENTS STATEWIDE (ACCESS) A statewide distance learning initiative that provides high school students with basic courses and electives. - ACCOMMODATIONS a change to the delivery of instruction or a method of student performance that does not significantly change the content or the conceptual difficulty of the curriculum. - 4.
+ACCREDITED SCHOOLS - schools that meet the necessary requirements and standards set by the State Department of Education to improve student performance. - 5.
 ACT a curriculum and standards-based educational and career planning tool that assess students' academic readiness for college. - 6.
 ASSESSMENTS anything used for measuring the skill, knowledge, or aptitudes of an individual or group (tests, worksheets, projects, term papers, and authentic assessments such as portfolios). - 7.
-BENCHMARK a point of reference from which a student's progress may be measured. - 8.
-BELL-SHAPED CURVE the characteristic shape of a graph for the normal distribution of grades. - 9.
+BENCHMARK - a point of reference from which a student's progress may be measured. - 8.
+BELL-SHAPED CURVE - the characteristic shape of a graph for the normal distribution of grades. - 9.
 CARNEGIE UNITS a "unit" earned toward high school graduation based upon a student demonstrating mastery of academic standards. - 10.
-CORE SUBJECTS - Mathematics, Science, English, and Social Studies are core subjects. - 11.
+CORE SUBJECTS Mathematics, Science, English, and Social Studies are core subjects. - 11.
 CREDIT RECOVERY (CR) - is a course-specific, skill-based learning opportunity for students who have previously been unsuccessful in mastering content/skills required to receive course credit or earn promotion. - 12.
-CUMULATIVE CARD the official cumulative record of a student's scholarship. - 13.
-DYNAMIC INDICATORS OF BASIC EARLY LITERACY SKILLS (DIBELS Next) - a set of procedures and measures for assessing the acquisition of early literacy skills. - 14.
-ENGLISH LEARNERS (ELs) any student who is not fluent in English because it is not their first (primary) language.
+CUMULATIVE CARD - the official cumulative record of a student's scholarship. - 13.
+AIMSWEB PLUS - research-based screening and progress monitoring system used to efficiently and quickly assess students' reading and math skills. - 14.
+ENGLISH LEARNERS (ELs) - any student who is not fluent in English because it is not their first (primary) language.